thosgood/this-weeks-finds/markdown/201-250/week234.md

 >
 > However, for inharmonic tones, such as bell-sounds, the overtones are
 > not integer multiples of the lowest tone.
 Hence, to get the partials
-> to match you often need to use non-integer ratios.
-Sethares' book
+> to match you often need to use non-integer ratios. \mathsf{Set}hares' book
 > comes with a CD demonstrating this.
 It has to be heard to be believed.

-It seems that a bunch of the music on Sethares' CD is available online, as Mike pointed out above.
+It seems that a bunch of the music on \mathsf{Set}hares' CD is available online, as Mike pointed out above.
 I find most of his music interesting but unpleasant, not because of the tuning systems, but because it lacks soul.
 I haven't listened to "Truth on a Bus" yet.